 James, however, quickly learns that his degree qualifies him for little and ends up taking a job at Adventureland, a sad-sack amusement park whose rides and games look like the remains of a run-down traveling carnival that grew too weary to keep traveling.
 There, he is sentenced to work in games (rides jobs seem reserved for the more physically attractive and overtly upper-crust) with fellow overeducated outcasts like Joel (Martin Starr), who is majoring in Russian literature and Slavic languages and knowingly describes his career track as “cabbie, hot dog vendor, marijuana delivery guy … the world is my oyster.”

-James also meets and, over the course of the summer, falls in love with the dour Em (Kristin Stewart, not confined to the idiocy of Twilight), a pretty but unaffected games coworker with a painful past and a secret.
+James also meets and, over the course of the summer, falls in love with the dour Em (Kristin Stewart, free from the idiocy of Twilight), a pretty but unaffected games coworker with a painful past and a secret.

 As summer winds down and Adventureland prepares to shutter for the off-season, loves are lost and gained, choices are embraced and lamented, and lives stagnate and evolve.